saashqdev/intake/src/docs/onboarding/onboarding.md

   A background cron job will handle automatic certificate creation and renewal.

 Click **Save Changes** once all configurations are complete.
-Your server will now be fully prepared for app deployments using dFlow.
+Your server will now be fully prepared for app deployments using inTake.

 ---